-In the last few years, context aware computing has been on accelerometer and gyroscope is in form of x, y and z axis. dedicated equipments.
-Moreover this SoC has a benefit that allows us to simultaneously control and sense these sensors with OS such as Android or Apple iOS with ease.
 Due to this advantage context aware computing has become significantly easier to implement in practical use as these gadgets are carried by people almost always.
-This opens a whole new dimension of exploiting possibilities from these convenience, security or healthcare/fitness applications.
-In sensor as follows this paper we discuss how data from accelerometer & gyroscope sensor of smartphone is used to detect user's motion type and do motion profiling such as automatically enabling GPS while driving car or putting phone on vibrate mode while walking etc. The comparison of various algorithms also explores the limitation with two sensor (i.e. accelerometer and gyroscope) based model.
+This opens a whole new dimension of exploiting possibilities from these exciting gadgets that can improve our lifestyle in terms on convenience, security or healthcare/fitness applications.
+In this paper we discuss how data from accelerometer & gyroscope sensor of smartphone is used to detect user's motion type and do motion profiling such as Structure of Data set Dsm is: automatically enabling GPS while driving car or putting phone on vibrate mode while walking etc. The comparison of various algorithms also explores the limitation with two sensor (i.e. accelerometer and gyroscope) based model.
 Section II & III of this paper explains the process of data sensing from sensors and gives rough idea of the working principle.
 Section IV and V gives detailed analysis of result obtained and proposes solutions to the problems and limiting factors in the model.

+II.
 DATA COLLECTION